Patricio Ormazábal: Club career

 As a child, Ormazábal was with Escuela de Fútbol Municipal de Curicó (Municipal Football Academy of Curicó), later named Juventud 2000, what was founded by the former professional footballer Luis Hernán Álvarez.
 Next, he moved to Universidad Católica youth ranks.
 Once in Universidad Católica, he started to alternate with the starting lineup ever since his debut in 1997.
 He played all over the midfield either as a defensive or double 5, side-half or even as an attacking midfielder.
 His role on the team became bigger each year earning the right to be 2nd team captain after Miguel Ramírez.

 In 2003, he was transferred to San Lorenzo de Almagro and played under ex-teammate Néstor Raúl Gorosito.
 He only lasted half season there, and moved on to Arsenal de Sarandí.

 In the 2004 offseason, he struck all Universidad Católica supporters by signing with archrival Universidad de Chile.
 This move was considered as a huge back stab from the former captain.

 A year later, he was transferred to Dorados de Sinaloa, where he did not find much playing time.
 He soon returned to Universidad de Chile for the 2006 season making his relationship with Universidad Católica's fans even worse.

 In 2007, he returned to Católica, after coach José del Solar allowed the transfer to go down.
 He has stated that he finally feels at home, at his youth club, but fans have not given him a proper welcome.

 International career

 Ormazábal represented Chile at under-17 level in the 2017 South American Championship and at under-20 level in the 1999 South American Championship.

 In 2000, he represented Chile in both the 2000 CONMEBOL Pre-Olympic Tournament and the 2000 Summer Olynmpics, winning the bronze medal.

 At senior level, he made seven appearances for Chile between 2000 and 2003.

+Coaching career

+In July 2025, Ormazábal returned to Universidad Católica as coach of the under-18 team.